newell/newell.github.io/projects/ebaz4205/index.md

 replace `/dev/ttyUSB1` with what your system gives you.

 The UART pins on the EBAZ4205 are located on pin header `J7`.
+Connect some sort of serial console to this header (I am using the FT2232H Mini Module for example).

 Here’s a screenshot of the console output when the EBAZ4205 boots up its firmware from the SD card.
 This demonstrates the successful initialization of the board and loading of the ARTIQ framework: